The big picture

 Whereas many of the key events in skin and somatosensory development occur in utero in mammals – making them relatively inaccessible – the external development of zebrafish allows for facile observation and manipulation of maturing skin.
 The Rasmussen lab uses the genetic and imaging advantages of zebrafish to study nerve remodeling in a living vertebrate with single-cell resolution.
 Since zebrafish can regenerate almost any adult structure (Rasmussen and Sagasti, 2017), they are an excellent system for identifying mechanisms of successful nerve and tissue repair.

 As animals mature from embryonic to adult stages, the skin grows and adds epithelial strata, specialized cells, and dermal appendages (e.g., hairs, feathers, and scales) (see figure).
 How somatosensory nerves adapt to these dramatic changes in their target tissue is poorly understood.
 By examining juvenile fish, the lab previously discovered that skin innervation dramatically remodels following scale development.
 In contrast to the simplified larval innervation pattern, which is driven by growth and repulsion of naked axon endings, adult axons enter the epidermis as evenly spaced nerves, suggesting an alternative mechanism for spacing axon endings in adult skin.
 Surprisingly, a subset of dermal osteoblasts involved in scale formation independently guide nerves and vasculature during development and regeneration (Rasmussen et al., 2018).
+Our analysis of cellular interdependence also revealed roles for osteoblasts in patterning endothelium and somatosensory axon innervation during caudal fin development (Bump et al., 2022).
+These results suggest that dermal osteoblasts function as central organizers for these other tissue types the development of multiple skin regions.
 We are currently investigating the mechanisms that regulate osteoblast patterning of nerves and vasculature.

 Project 3: Development, regeneration, and function of mechanosensory cells